UmaxCode/springboot-with-aws-transcribe/README.md

 ✅ Upload audio files (**M4A**) to **Amazon S3**
 ✅ Start an **AWS Transcribe** job to process the file
 ✅ Use **Spring Boot Scheduling** to poll for the transcription status
+✅ Use **PostgreSQL Database** to store transcription job details for processing
 ✅ Use **Server-Sent Events (SSE)** to notify users when the transcript is ready
 ✅ Retrieve and display the transcript from **S3**